B1773rm4n/Foxhole_RDTF_Calendar/bot/README.md

 deno task bot:start
 ```

 This starts the bot as a standalone service.
-Currently, it only verifies connectivity and keeps running.
+The bot will:
+- Verify connectivity
+- Connect to Discord Gateway
+- Listen for messages in the #bot-testing channel
+- Respond with "hello" to any message in that channel

 ### Use in Backend